Audio Engineering Requirements

 - Describe your audio production skills and experience.

 - Describe your experience with technology and computers outside of audio production.

 - What are your musical likes and dislikes?

 - What would you like to learn from the Audio Engineering program?

 - Why have you chosen Indiana University?

 This can include any of your artistic, creative, and technical work.
 Some examples might be CDs you have recorded, produced, or played on as a musician; musical repertoire; web design; computer programming; visual arts, film or video; electronics projects; etc. Submissions may be on CD, DVD, photographs, URLs, and print materials.
 Please include a complete description of your portfolio materials.

 3. Three letters of recommendation from teachers or musical instructors.

-- Choose an artist or recording and discuss its significance to you as a musician.
+- Choose an artist or recording and discuss the significance to you as a musician.

 - Choose a piece of equipment or technological innovation and discuss its impact on audio production and the entertainment industry.